kevinjantw/aws-fpga_hello-world/README.md

 (05) Hardware (HW) Emulation
   The Vitis hardware emulation flow enables the developer to check the correctness of the logic generated for the FPGA binary.
 This emulation flow invokes the hardware simulator in the Vitis environment to test the functionality of the code that will be executed on the FPGA Custom Logic.
-  The instructions below describe how to run the HW Emulation flow using the Makefile provided with a simple "hello world" example:
   ```console
   $ cd $VITIS_DIR/examples/xilinx/hello_world
   $ make clean